thien-do/thien-do/work.md

 _back-end_ engineers put together consistent user interfaces fast and easy.

-- **Improved UI/UX across all products** by owning core front-end areas, such as forms and layout, and reviewing front-end works in all teams.
+- **Improved UI/UX across all products** by owning core front-end areas, such as forms and layout, and maintaining high quality bar in all teams via training and code reviews.

 _Technologies: React, Scala.js, JavaScript, Tailwind CSS, sbt, Sketch, Figma._